goatshriek/stumpless/roadmap.md

 title: The Future
 ---

+# The Future of Stumpless

 See below for details about upcoming releases of Stumpless.
 If you have feedback or want to make a suggestion, please submit an issue on the project's [Github page](https://github.com/goatshriek/stumpless).

+## 2.0.0 (next major and minor release)
+ * [ADD] **Thread safety for all library calls and structures** This is a critical feature for a logging library that needs to be run in a huge variety of contexts with minimal overhead work to implement it.
+Adding this feature will likely change how structures are interacted with in the library, as things like direct struct access will need to have a thread-safe alternative.
+This implementation will be done as granularly as possible, and will not use any static library-wide locks in order to avoid throughput issues in the future.
+ * [CHANGE] **`stumpless` function will be removed (use `stump` instead)** As currently named, the function makes it impossible to create a C++ namespace named after the library itself.
+Renaming this function will give it a more meaningful name and also allow a cleaner namespace in the C++ bindings.
+ * [DEPRECATE] **entry and element destructor synonyms** Currently, there are two forms of the destructors for these two structures: one that destroys the object itself, and one that destroys the object and all of the ones that it contains.
+The former is named `destroy_..._only` while the latter is named `destroy_..._and_contents`.
+The latter has a synonym named simply `destroy`, which does not convey its behavior well.
+This alias will be deprecated, and removed in the next major release in order to prevent confusion and misuse of the two forms.
+ * [CHANGE] **Destructors no longer clear errors**
+   As destruction functions do not throw any errors by design, they should not clear the error flags.
+Clearing them can especially cause confusion in other language bindings, where the calling of the destructor is not explicit and may be difficult to track down.
+ - [CHANGE] **Error codes will be guaranteed to be a consistent value** Error ids are currently defined by an enumeration without any values specified, which means that they could change across builds.
+Setting these to specific values will make them consistent across all builds, increasing interoperability.
+ * [CHANGE] **Facilities, severities, options, element functions, and param functions will only be available in separate headers** These items are all currently included in the `stumpless/entry.h` header, which was originally getting too large.
+Separating these allowed for smaller, more logically separate headers.
+While the roll-up header `stumpless.h` will still include all of these, `stumpless/entry.h` will no longer included the other headers.
+While the header split out was done in a minor release, the removal of the headers from `stumpless/entry.h` is being delayed to a major release as code that is including specific headers may break as a result of this change.
+ * [CHANGE] **Facilities and severities will be defined by enumerations** Enumerations are a cleaner way to represent the set values, and can be made compatible with the `syslog.h` values if their backing `int` values match.
+   Because function signatures will change, this will be done in a major release.
+ * [REMOVE] **Inclusion of windows.h in stumpless/config.h**
+   This inclusion, while convenient for some users, propogates inclusion ordering problems.
+It will be removed so that such ordering concerns are only on users of Windows, and not added to this library as well.
+ * [DEPRECATE] **Stream target constructor using `int` instead of `Facility`** Enumerations are preferred for working with these set values in C++, and this function was inadvertently left in the library during development.
+ * [REMOVE] **Options and default facility from all target constructors** These are typically boilerplate, and if needed can be set with subsequent calls.
+This will allow for less verbose code in most use cases.

+## 2.1.0
+ * [ADD] **journald logging target**
+   Logging to systemd's journal system is should be relatively straightforward to implement, and is an important feature to support.
+ * [ADD] **Filters**
+   While message severity codes can be used to filter which log messages make it through a target at runtime, this is limited and inflexible.
+Instead, a generic filter structure that can filter on a wide variety of properties of each log entry and even use custom functions to filter messages.

+## 3.0.0
+ * [REMOVE] **entry and element destructor synonyms** Removing previously deprecated feature.
+ * [REMOVE] **Stream target constructor using `int` facility** Removing previously deprecated feature.
+ * [CHANGE] **Python language bindings to Wrapture instead of SWIG** The [Wrapture](https://github.com/goatshriek/wrapture) project is being built to provide clean, readable, and explicit language binding functionality from C to other target languages, specifically to support Stumpless.
+Once Python is added as a target language, this will be utilized to create the associated library bindings, replacing SWIG and removing the dependency.
+In the future, other language bindings will be added using Wrapture as they are added to the tool.

+## Unallocated to a release
+ * [ADD] **Ruby language bindings**
+ * [ADD] **C# language bindings**
+ * [ADD] **TCL language bindings**
+ * [ADD] **Java language bindings**
+ * [ADD] **Powershell language bindings**
+ * [ADD] **Perl language bindings**
+ * [ADD] **Function callback logging target**
+ * [ADD] **AWS/S3 logging target**
+ * [ADD] **Database logging target**
+ * [ADD] **REST endpoint logging target**
+ * [ADD] **Hyperledger/blockchain logging target**
+ * [CHANGE] **Make network logging non-blocking**
+ * [ADD] **Target chaining**
+   In some cases a log message needs to be sent to multiple destinations, such as to a local file as well as a network server.
+Target chains will allow this stream to be defined as a logging target, and a logging call only made to this instead of manually logging to each target.
+ * [ADD] **Abstract socket support**
+   When creating a Unix socket target, an abstract socket name would allow the socket to be hidden from the local filesystem.
+This has currently been left out due to portability issues, but using this capability when it is available would increase the 'cleanliness' of using socket targets.

 ## What you'll find here and what you wont